Your journey from writer to author starts here.

 After your first session, we suggest that you and your coach agree on a regular weekly or biweekly (once every two weeks) meeting time and stick to it.
 Over the years, we have found that consistent weekly or biweekly sessions generate the clearest improvements in our clients’ writing and writing processes.

-The Gilliam Writers Group is primarily an online company; however, if you’re interested in setting up an in-person publishing class near you, please contact us.
-In certain cases, we may be able to offer a publishing class in NYC, which is home to a large part of our community.
+The Gilliam Writers Group is primarily an online company; however, if you’re interested in setting up an in-person book writing or publishing class near you, please contact us.

 Swapping Coaches or Editors